 The auditorium also features an Austin Quadruplex organ (front left of stage), the only one of its kind that is in its original installation and still remains playable.
 The “Quad” was the world’s most sophisticated organ when Aetna purchased it in 1929 for $20,000.
 Today, its value is almost priceless because many of its parts – which include some 2,500 pipes – are irreplaceable.

 In the main center entrance lobby on the 1st floor, there is a cool brass bas relief of Eliphalet Adams Bulkeley, Aetna’s founder and first president.
 This brass bas relief is the work of noted American sculptor John Flanagan and was originally installed circa 1916 in Aetna’s 650 Main Street home, which was next door to the Wadsworth Atheneum (and destroyed in the early 1960s).
 When Aetna moved to its current home office, it took the bas relief with it!

-Since Hartford is (or at least until recently, was) the Insurance Capital of the world, this won’t be my last insurance building stop around town – there are tours of the historic Traveler’s Tower and of course I would be a fool not to mention the only two-sided building in the world (at the time it was built), the Phoenix Mutual Life Insurance building.
+Since Hartford is (or at least until recently, was) the Insurance Capital of the world, this won’t be my last insurance building stop around town – there are tours of the historic Traveler’s Tower and of course I would be a fool not to mention the only two-sided building in the world (at the time it was built), which was the Phoenix Mutual Life Insurance building.
 In due time, my friends, in due time.